 We continuously monitor and assesses our conservation initiatives and works in collaboration with scientists and environmental experts in designing and managing our plantation areas as conservation area for biodiversity.

 We are committed to protect biodiversity (flora, fauna, and their habitat) in our area of operation, including areas within our land title boundaries (planted area, HCV area, and areas for other business use) and areas surrounding our land title boundaries on which we have control or meaningful influence (especially the conservation of HCV areas outside our land title boundaries, which are under our control).
+In 2022, we are developing means to quantify progress towards time-bound biodiversity targets against baseline population estimates, and we aim to expand this system to smallholders in 2023.

 We are targeting that there will be zero illegal logging for every area of operations within 5 years after we start operations.
 We also target to at least maintain the level of species richness in our conservation area, if not to increase the species richness.
 To monitor the species richness in our area of operation, we implement the citizen science program to document species encounters within our area (See our Pendaki Program).
 We are also aiming to work together with independent parties to help us measure the biodiversity baseline.